Well-quasi-ordering digraphs with no long alternating paths by the strong immersion relation: Longer alternating paths

 To prove this lemma, it suffices to prove that there exist $1 \leq j <j'$ and a strong immersion embedding $\eta$ from $(D_j',r_j)$ to $(D_{j'}',r_{j'})$ such that $\phi'_j(v) \preceq_3 \phi'_{j'}(\eta(v))$ for every $v \in V(D_j')$.

-If there are infinitely many indices $i$ such that the underlying graph of $D_i'$ is 2-connected or has at most two vertices, then the underlying graph of $D_i'$ is a block of the underlying graph of $D_i$, and since $(D_i,r_i) \in \F_{t,k}$, $(D_i',r_i) \in \F_t'$.
-Since $\F_t'$ is well-behaved, we may assume that for each $i \in {\mathbb N}$, the underlying graph of each $D_i'$ is not 2-connected and has at least three vertices; otherwise we are done.
+If $i$ is an index such that the underlying graph of $D_i'$ is 2-connected or has at most two vertices, then the underlying graph of $D_i'$ is a block of the underlying graph of $D_i$, and since $(D_i,r_i) \in \F_{t,k}$, $(D_i',r_i) \in \F_t'$.
+Since $\F_t'$ is well-behaved, if there are infinitely many indices $i$ satisfying the previous property, then we are done.
+So by removing finitely many terms in the sequence, we may assume that for each $i \in {\mathbb N}$, the underlying graph of each $D_i'$ is not 2-connected and has at least three vertices.

 {\bf Claim 1:} For every $i \in {\mathbb N}$ and every cut-vertex $x$ of the underlying graph of $D_i'$, every thread in $D_i'$ from $r_i$ to $x$ is a directed path.

 {\bf Proof of Claim 1:} Suppose to the contrary that there exists a thread $P$ in $D_i'$ from $r_i$ to $x$ such that $P$ is not a directed path.
 Let $H'$ be a branch of $D_i'$ at $x$.
 Since $x$ is a cut-vertex of the underlying graph of $D_i'$, $x$ is a cut-vertex of the underlying graph of $D_i$, so there exists a branch $H$ of $D_i$ at $x$ containing $H'$.
 By the definition of $S_i$, $(H,x) \not \in \F_{t,k-1}$.
 Hence there exists a $(k-1)$-alternating path $P'$ in $H$ having $x$ as an end.
 So $P \cup P'$ is a $k$-alternating path in $D_i$ having $r_i$ as an end, contradicting that $(D_i,r_i) \in \F_{t,k}$. $\Box$